 To make the problem concrete, think of an object property, say the shape of a face.
 What do we mean by "shape"?
 We'll return to this later in the course, but for the moment assume that "shape" is a geometrical description, like a contour depth map.
-Suppose you are told that the image of a shape could belong to one of two people.
+As we saw in the last lecture, intensities are not related to shape in any simple fashion.
+In fact, we could say that the shape is a signal which is encrypted in the image.